portworx/px-docs/cloud/aws/eks.md

 **PX Version**

-Support for GKE is available only in portworx release version 1.4 and above.
+Support for EKS is available only in portworx release version 1.4 and above.

 ## Create a EKS cluster